 - Identify as female, regardless of gender assignment at birth or legal recognition; we welcome applicants who identify as gender non-conforming or non-binary and who would like to learn in a female-identified environment.

-- Can commit to our attendance policy.
+- Can commit to our Attendance Policy.

 Students are not eligible to apply if they:

-- Have already taken any AP/IB or other intermediate to advanced Computer Science course.
+- Have already taken any AP/IB courses

 - Reside and/or attend school outside the United States.

 - Have participated in the Summer Immersion Program in the past.